sympower/dt-data-load-tool/docs/website/docs/plus/core-concepts/project.md

 │   └── arrow.py
 ├── .gitignore
 ├── requirements.txt
-└── dlt.yml               # the main project manifest
+└── data_load_tool.yml               # the main project manifest
 ```

-Read more about dlt+ Project in the [project feature description](../features/projects.md)
+Read more about data_load_tool+ Project in the [project feature description](../features/projects.md)

 :::note
-To get started with a dlt+ Project and learn how to manage it using cli commands, check out our [tutorial](../getting-started/tutorial.md).
+To get started with a data_load_tool+ Project and learn how to manage it using cli commands, check out our [tutorial](../getting-started/tutorial.md).
 :::